armin-reichert/mazes/README.md

 Path finding algorithms:
 - The EasyGrid library contains a DFS and BFS-based path finding implementation.

-As an example, this is the code for Prim's MST algorithm and Random-Breadth-First-Search:
+As an example, this is the code for Prim's MST algorithm:

 ```java
 public class PrimMST extends MazeAlgorithm {